-At JSC we are employ different methods to model the interaction of laser plasma interactions.
-One is the use of three-dimensional mesh-free plasma simulation (PEPC) to investigate topical issues in high energy-density plasma physics from a fresh perspective, including collective heating and 'whole-target' transport of fast electrons, the origin and acceleration mechanisms of MeV protons, Gigagauss magnetic field generation and the effects of surface inhomogeneity on high harmonic generation.
+At JSC we employ different methods to model the interaction of laser plasma interactions.
+One is the use of three-dimensional mesh-free plasma simulation (PEPC) to investigate topical issues in high energy-density plasma physics from a fresh perspective, including collective heating and 'whole-target' transport of fast electrons, the origin and acceleration mechanisms of MeV protons, Gigagauss magnetic field generation, the effects of surface inhomogeneity on high harmonic generation, and the early plasma formation in tokamaks.
 The fully Lagrangian, collisional kinetic approach offered by this model presents a new paradigm in computational plasma physics.
 This is complemented by the more conventional and proven technique of Particle-in-Cell (BOPS, JuSPIC, EPOCH, KLAPS) simulations.

 Furthermore, the development of fast and scalable algorithms for large-scale particle simulations is an important part of our plasma-physical research.